liqun1981/sea_ice_prediction/README.md

 We would like to regress the SIC from climate modes, not forgetting the location and time features (seasonality).

-Will it help us to create a model using all loations in the model? if we create one model for all locations features will lose their meaning in prediction since they are the same for all locations at a certain timestamp.
+Will it help us to create a model using all loations in the model?
+If we create one model for all locations, features (e.g. AO index) will lose their meaning in prediction since they are the same for all locations at a certain timestamp.
+But, we can construct clusters of areas with similar behavior (SIC values) and use within cluster samples to build potentially better models (future step).

-The idea here is not only to check how well we can regress on the large scale modes of climate variability, but also to see the differential to models that don't use any of these features at all.
+The idea here is not only to check how well we can regress on the large scale modes of climate variability, but also to see the differential to models that don't use any of these features at all (what is the added value).

 Models that are used are Decision Trees, Random Forest, and Gradient Boosting.